-Preparing for my dental sedation visit
+Preparing for dental sedation

 We began with a 30 minute assessment visit to review my health history, answer questions, and go over what to expect on the day of my dental appointment.

 I was totally relaxed as the staff seated me and prepared to treat me.
 They gave me another dose of medicine around 8:30 and a half dose at 9:15.
 Dr. Elizabeth monitored me with a pulse oximeter and an instrument that took my blood pressure and heart rate every five minutes.

 They say I commented often on how nice the nice staff was(which is funny—–since I hired all of them) and the pretty view out the window (which of course I see every day).

-I know that my dentist is trained and experienced!
+I like my trained and experienced dentist!